 Also, many of the successful companies today exist because someone pooled effort and money continuously to make it happen.
 Starbucks was started after the investment was rejected many times.
 Harry Potter was published after a lot of publishers rejected JK Rowling.

-Conclusion: How can you overcome Sunk Cost Fallacy?
+Conclusion: How can you avoid Sunk Cost Fallacy?

 If you are looking for your mind to stop influencing you with the sunk cost fallacy I have some bad news for you.
 Your mind will always value a loss more than a gain.

-Selling a stock running on a loss will always seem harder.
+Selling a stock that is running on a loss will always seem hard.
 Breaking out of a long term bad relationship will always seem impossible.
 Also, as mentioned earlier, sunk cost fallacy does not have to always turn out bad.
 Sometimes it acts in your favor too.

 Here are a few things you can do to reduce the impact of the sunk cost fallacy